derekguder wrote:

 Gen Con isn't monitoring each table and there are going to be situations that are perfectly reasonable exceptions to this guidance, which is why we don't have a process to audit and review events that end up going over their max players.

-But in general, do not plan ahead to accommodate more players than you had originally submitted for.
+do not plan ahead to accommodate more players than you had originally submitted for.
 If you want to run the event for more players, then just submit it for more players.

 Do not reserve spots at a game for friends or family members.
 Event submissions are not to be used for folks to find places to play with folks they already know, per se.
 If anyone just needs space to play with friends, they can ask any local event HQ when they are ready to play and we'll find a table for them.